Kosmokleaner/EnvHelper/README.md

 # EnvHelper V 0.13

-by Martin Mittring
-MIT license
+by Martin Mittring, MIT license

 Install and run on Unix (linux / ubuntu / wsl):
 * Store in home folder "~/envHelper"